 All Aboard! is included with Museum admission.

 Plants & Pollinators

 Explore the vital connections between local flora and fauna through works by VCU Scientific & Preparatory Medical Illustration students.

-Plants & Pollinators is included in Exhibits admission.
+Plants & Pollinators is included with Museum admission.

 The Branch House at 2501 Monument Avenue sits on the southeast corner of Monument Avenue and Davis Street in the Fan District of Richmond.
 The Branch House was commissioned by John Kerr Branch, a Richmond banker and stockbroker, and was designed by John Russell Pope, who was one of America’s leading architects during the early 20th century.

 John Russell Pope also designed the building you are standing in today – Richmond’s Broad Street Station, now the Science Museum of Virginia!
 Our shared Centennial is an opportunity to explore the histories of these two important Richmond buildings in the context of a growing and changing Richmond.

 The Pope Centennial is included with Museum admission.

 April 26 – October 25

 Explore Richmond wall mural art through the lens of infrared photography, and see how light and dark colors impact the wall temperatures.